JoelBosch90/product-in-perspective/README.md

 that exports an object called `CONFIG`.
 This allows us to automatically access different API endpoints depending on our environment.
 The `CONFIG` object should have the following properties:
 CONFIG.apiUrl       - String that describes the location of the API.
+CONFIG.storageUrl   - String that describes the location of the public bucket
+                      that houses the 3D models.

 ## Set up your local environment variable.
 The server side of this service will require a few variables that likely depend